Bulk-Buy Savings Calculator & Inventory Logistics Model

 Scenario A: The "Non-Perishable" Storage Trap

 Focus on items like toilet paper or paper towels.
-While spoilage is zero, the Space Tax is the silent killer—especially for urban dwellers in small, high-cost-per-square-foot units.
+While spoilage is zero, the Space Tax is the primary driver of negative economic spread—especially for urban dwellers in small, high-cost-per-square-foot units.
 A 24-roll pack may have a lower nominal acquisition cost per roll, but if it occupies a medium or large footprint for many months, the carrying cost can erase the savings.

 Scenario B: The "Fresh Produce" Spoilage Gamble

 Focus on bulk bags of oranges or berries.
 Here the Effective Spoilage Rate is the primary risk.
-A single moldy berry in a bulk flat is not just a loss of fruit; it is a reduction in the denominator of your value equation.
+A diminished yield percentage is not just a loss of fruit; it is a reduction in the denominator of your value equation.
 The calculator forces you to estimate waste percentage so your "per unit" price reflects your actual consumption.

 The Shopper's Playbook (FAQ)